 If you are willing to invest the time, you may be able to remove late payments from your credit report.
 You should expect to make phone calls, send letters, or both to your lender.
 While there is no guarantee, the lender may be willing to remove late payments if you remain persistent.

-How late payments on credit reports can affect your score
+How late credit card payments can affect your score on credit reports

 Credit reporting agencies consider payment history the most influential factor when calculating your credit score.
 Payment history can make up to 35% of your credit score.
 Delinquent payments can drastically reduce your credit rating.
 Even if you are only late once, your credit score could drop up to 100 points.